 The next time you need an easy, budget friendly side make these Grilled Carrots!
 You might also like Grilled Glazed Carrots Recipe.

-• Preheat the grill to medium heat.
+• Step 1 – Preheat the grill to medium heat.
 We use a gas grill.
+But you can also use a charcoal grill with a grill pan.

-• Place the sliced wash and peel carrots on a large piece of aluminum foil in the center of the foil.
+• Step 2 – Place the sliced wash and peel carrots on a large piece of aluminum foil in the center of the foil.

-• Top with the garlic, olive oil, salt and pepper.
+• Step 3 – Sprinkle with the garlic, olive oil, kosher salt and black pepper.

-• Then make a foil pack by pulling the opposite ends of the foil together and pressing them down to seal.
+• Step 4 – Then make a foil pack by pulling the opposite ends of the foil together and pressing them down to seal.

-• Make sure to do this for both sets of the edges to mail a foil pack.
+• Step 5 – Make sure to do this for both sets of the edges to mail a foil pack.

 Close up image of a foil pack